PointOneNav/gpstime/README.md

 GPS time parsing and conversion methods.

-Leap second data, necessary for GPS time conversion, is expected to be provided by the core libc Time Zone Database tzdata.
+Leap second data, necessary for GPS time conversion, is expected to be provided by the core libc Time Zone Database tzdata (on linux).
 If for some reason the tzdata leapsecond file is not available, a local cache of the IETF leap second record will be maintained:

   https://www.ietf.org/timezones/data/leap-seconds.list